Different types of contraceptives for preventing pregnancy

 Pharmacist showing a doctor how to use contraceptive

-There is a need to educate the masses on healthy and effective ways of preventing pregnancy and debunking some pregnancy myths to avoid population explosion.
+There is a need to educate the masses on healthy and effective ways of preventing pregnancy and debunking some pregnancy myths to avoid a population explosion.

 What is contraception?

-Contraception is the means of preventing pregnancy through the use of contraceptives.
+Contraception is a means of preventing pregnancy through the use of contraceptives.
 Note that once a sperm gets to an ova (egg) and fuses with it, conception (pregnancy) is bound to happen, and after fertilization comes implantation of the fertilized egg to the uterine wall.

 Contraception can be achieved in several ways, such as: